M.Ed. In Differentiated Instruction - Master of Education Online

 A word from our DI Lead Instructor, Debbi Leialoha, Ph.D.
 Program Chair M.Ed Differentiated Instruction Emphasis

-Creating and facilitating online delivery of our M.Ed online degree has been my major focus during my sojourn here at Graceland University.
+Creating and facilitating delivery of our online education programs has been my major focus during my sojourn here at Graceland University.
 I arrived at Graceland after being a K-12 educator in both special and general education settings for 24 years.
 As Program Chair of the Differentiated Instruction (DI) emphasis, it is exciting to meet a cross section of our nation’s teachers and have the opportunity to interface with their practice.
 I can well remember the struggles I experienced having a wide range of students with varied abilities and interests.
 It was challenging to meet the learning needs of all my students.

 Differentiated instruction is a teaching model in which teachers proactively modify curriculum, instruction and assessment to address the needs of individual students and/or small groups of students to maximize the learning opportunities for each student in the classroom.
 Adjusting content, process and products in light of a student’s readiness, interests and learning profile allows teaching to start where the kids are!
 Graceland’s M.Ed in Differentiated Instruction offers you to hear first-hand (through our DVD materials) the expertise and guidance of Dr. Carol Ann Tomlinson, the ultimate guru on this topic.